Atashnezhad/NLP_Proj2/README.md

 Here are the classification models ROC curves developed in Part 04 of this study.
 The voting models are not included here.
-It is seen the best model using merged data frame (EDA and vectorized data from text) the best results is achieved.
+It is seen the best models are achieved using merged data frames (EDA and vectorized data from text).
 The ANN and logistic regression have the best performances.
-Also, it is seen the EDA data frame boosts the prediction ability of the model.
-Comparing the Normalized EDA with EDA, it is clear that using normalized EDA improves the performance of models.
+Also, it is seen the EDA data frame boosts the model predictions.
+Comparing the Normalized EDA with EDA, it turns out that using normalized EDA improves the performance of models.

 <p align="left">
   <img width="650" src="Figures/plot_05_ROC.png" >